ion-oset/election-test-cases/docs/notes/cvr-notes.md

     - All sub-elements of a cast vote record are contained within snapshots.
     - Snapshots are quite repetitive of each other.
 Each needs to be able to stand independently of the others.

+- A *"voting variation"* (also "voting method") is the system of voting (e.g. plurality, ranked choice, etc.) There are many voting variations (See: [`Section 4.41` (p.
+65 (74))] for the full list) and much of the complexity of the CVR spec comes from managing these different systems.
+For plurality or majority elections some of the layers in the spec will seem redundant.

 - A *"contest"* is all the choices available in a contest.
 Most contests are "candidate contests", but there are several other kinds.
 A *"contest selection"* is any individual choice in a contest.
     - In an election definition a contest [`Section 4.9` (p.
 29 (38))] includes all the choices available to a voter.
     - In a cast vote record a contest [`Section 4.12` (p.
 33 (42))] includes only the choices actually made by the voter.
 It will refer back to the contest in the election definition.

+- A *"selection position"* is information in a cast vote record's context selection about each individual mark made in that selection.
+Much of the complexity of a cast vote record is in the selection positions [`Section 3.4: Representing Contest Selections and Selection Positions` (p.
+10 (19))].
+Several attributes only matter for particular voting variations.

+- A *"code"* in a codes used by election officials in particular jurisdictions.
+  They have a formal definition provided by the jurisdiction.
+    - Codes may be labelled with their purpose but they do not have to be meaningful outside of their jurisdiction.
+    - Some codes have elaborate formal definitions (such as those that are national standards).
+Others are much more _ad hoc_.

 #### Terminology